zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 ---------------------
 The payment disclosure does not prove that the party presenting the payment disclosure is the sender.

-To mitigate against a replay attack, the recipient could enforce a policy where the first person to present a given payment disclosure is the honest sender.

 [TODO: Example?]
 To prevent a man-in-the-middle attack, the recipient could pose an interactive challenge involving some out-of-band secret which only the sender would pass successfully.

 A non-interactive solution is also possible: